Optimal Initialization Strategies for Range-Only Trajectory Estimation: Methodology

 In general, the relaxation \eqref{eqn:sdp} may not be tight and we may need to incorporate additional \textit{redundant} constraints to obtain a rank-1 solution~\cite{teaser}.
 These constraints restrict the feasible set of our SDP relaxation \eqref{eqn:sdp} to favor rank-1 solutions, but do not affect the feasible set of the original problem \eqref{eqn:static_map}.
-We refer the interested reader to \cite{autosdp} for a description of the approach used here to obtain the viable redundant constraints.
-These are added as additional constraints to the original SDP relaxation~\eqref{eqn:sdp} as
+We leverage the method of \cite{autosdp} to automatically generate the necessary redundant constraints by sampling the state space and identifying the nullspace associated with \eqref{eqn:sdp}.
+These constraints are added as additional constraints to the original SDP relaxation~\eqref{eqn:sdp} as

 where each $\mathbf{S}_m$ encodes one redundant constraint.
-Some examples of such redundant constraints are provided in our supplementary material\footnoteref{supp_mat}.
+Examples of some redundant constraints for our method can be found in Appendix \ref{appn:redun_const}.
+Qualitative results from real 2D static initialization experiments showing the effect of the redundant constraints on the eigenvalue spectrum of the SDP solution are shown in Figure \ref{fig:const_rank}.